emptymalei/StatisticalPhysics/_sources/equilibrium/ho-dos.rst.txt

    This quantity is neither intensive nor extensive!
 If we combine two exactly same system, then we won't have twice of the free energy.
 It's called **Gibbs mixing paradox**.

    The solution to this paradox is to apply the symmetries in quantum mechanics and consider the indistinguisabilities.

+   More about the Gibbs mixing paradox is discussed in :ref:`gibbs-mixing-paradox`.